Last Updated on October 8, 2021

 How does acamprosate stack up against other alcohol-control medications?
 The only other two options currently approved by the FDA are:

-- Disulfiram – More commonly known as Antabuse, disulfiram works on the principle of strong negative reinforcement—in other words, it literally makes people sick of alcohol.
+- Disulfiram – More commonly known as Antabuse, disulfiram works on the principle of strong negative reinforcement.
+In other words, it literally makes people sick of alcohol.
 On disulfiram, even a small amount of alcohol produces violent symptoms like headaches, palpitations, nausea, choking, and vomiting.
 These intentional side effects are so severe and debilitating that the drug might be impractical for daily use, especially when alcohol cravings are strong enough to bypass common sense.

 - Naltrexone – Naltrexone works differently than acamprosate or disulfiram because it acts as an opioid receptor antagonist.
 It prevents alcohol from stimulating the “feel-good” receptors in the brain, causing users to derive less pleasure from drinking.
 It can be taken either once a day every day, or, per the Sinclair Method, one hour before every drinking session.
 One of the greatest advantages of naltrexone is that it can help users abstain from alcohol, or simply drink less.
 Plus, it’s very safe and usually has only mild side effects.
 It can work equally well against both alcohol and opioid drugs.
-Since 57 percent of self-confessed opioid abusers also abuse alcohol, this drug has the potential to help millions of people gain control over two habits at once.
+Since 57 percent5 of self-confessed opioid abusers also abuse alcohol, this drug has the potential to help millions of people gain control over two habits at once.

 Making Smart Choices

 Think acamprosate might be right for you, or want to explore another treatment path toward a healthier relationship with alcohol?
 Ria Health is always happy to help people determine the right course of action for their needs.
-You can learn more about Ria’s program here or receive a consultation with an addiction expert here.
+You can learn more about Ria’s program here, or receive a consultation with an addiction expert here.